Aloe Fresh

 How to extract the Aloe Gel - in this case to make juice.
 Scroll page below or click here for slide show

-For alternative uses such as Health and Beauty
+For alternative uses such as Health and Skin Care

 click here.